 Caution, for executives or founders to be considered in the CIR, they must be directly remunerated by the company or as part of personnel provision.
 Dividends or stock options are not taken into account.

-It is very common for French companies to seek innovation funding only when they realize their internal budget is insufficient.
-Unfortunately, it often is too late.
+Many French companies only seek public innovation funding when their internal budget runs out, which is often too late.

-However, it is important to emphasize that public support is abundant.
-Organizations such as Bpifrance, Ademe, the Regions, Europe, and industry committees (CNM, CNC, etc.) are actively seeking projects to finance, covering various stages of development, including market entry and internationalization.
+However, public funding for innovation is abundant.
+Agencies such as Bpifrance, ADEME, regional governments, the EU, and sector-specific bodies (CNM, CNC, etc.) are actively seeking promising projects to support—across all development phases, including market launch and international growth.

 One of the first things that a bank or an actor like Bpifrance will look at is your gearing ratio, also known as "debt-to-equity ratio".